Blue Beetle (film): Animated series

 In June 2024, DC Studios and Warner Bros.
 Animation were revealed to be developing an animated television series focused on Blue Beetle for the DCU.
 It was expected to build off the film but tell its own story, and had the potential to lead to Maridueña starring in a DCU film if successful.
 Miguel Puga had been working on the series since early 2024 and was expected to serve as showrunner and director.
 Cristian Martinez was set as writer, with Soto, Dunnet-Alcocer, and Rickard all serving as executive producers.
 Galen Vaisman, an executive producer on the film, was overseeing the series for DC Studios.
 Contracts with the main cast were said to be "in flux", but DC Studios had received positive responses when asking the film's cast about returning to reprise their roles.
 Maridueña confirmed in July that he would reprise his role as Blue Beetle in the series, and said in February 2025 that the series was intended to debut in 2026.
+The series was intended to target a young audience, which Rosy Cordero of Deadline Hollywood noted made up much of the character's fanbase, but HBO Max announced in 2025 that it would de-prioritize children's programming in favor of adult and family programming.
+It was unclear whether the series would move forward as a result.
+The following month, Gunn reaffirmed that the series remained in development.